Salih Hudayar: East Turkistan Government-in-Exile

-ICC Case
+International Criminal Court Complaint

 On 6 July 2020, the East Turkistan Government in Exile (ETGE) and the East Turkistan National Awakening Movement filed a complaint urging the International Criminal Court (ICC) to investigate and prosecute Chinese officials for genocide and crimes against humanity.
 Salih Hudayar told Radio Free Asia's Chinese service that "for too long we have been oppressed by China and its Communist Party and we have suffered so much that the genocide of our people can be no longer ignored."
-On 9 July 2020, the US Government sanctioned 3 senior Chinese officials including Xinjiang Party Secretary Chen Quanguo and Zhu Hailun who were among the 30 officials mentioned in the complaint to the ICC.
-Hudayar told Radio Free Asia that the East Turkistan Government in Exile welcomed the sanctions and that Uyghurs wanted real justice.
-He stated that the Chinese officials should be put on trial like the Nazis during the Nuremberg Trials.
+On 9 July 2020, the US Government sanctioned three senior Chinese officials, including Xinjiang Party Secretary Chen Quanguo and Zhu Hailun, who were among the officials named in the complaint to the ICC.
+Hudayar told Radio Free Asia that the East Turkistan Government in Exile welcomed the sanctions and that the Chinese officials should be put on trial like the Nazis during the Nuremberg trials.
+The ICC prosecutor requested further evidence in December 2020 and the matter has not advanced to a formal investigation, which Hudayar has attributed to geopolitical pressure.